siderolabs/omni-docs/content/docs/how-to-guides/how-to-register-a-bare-metal-machine-iso/index.md

 ## Write the ISO to a USB Stick

 First, plug the USB drive into your local machine.
-Now, find which the device path for your USB drive and write the ISO to the USB drive.
+Now, find the device path for your USB drive and write the ISO to the USB drive.

 {{< tabpane text=true >}}
 {{% tab header="macOS" %}}